 As the procession, led by the choir, moves to the church, the following hymn is sung.
-(The refrain is repeated after each verse.
-When we reach the door of the church, we stop and a prayer is offered, before the procession continues into the church.)

-Refrain: All glory, laud and honour, to thee, Redeemer, King, to whom the lips of children made sweet hosannas ring.

-- 1. You are the King of Israel, and David's royal Son, now in the Lord's name coming, the King and blessèd One.
+When we reach the door of the church, we stop and a prayer is offered before the procession continues into the church.
+Refrain: All glory, laud and honour, to thee, Redeemer, King, to whom the lips of children made sweet hosannas ring. - You are the King of Israel, and David's royal Son, now in the Lord's name coming, the King and blessèd One.
 Refrain - 2.
 The company of angels are praising you on high, and we and all creation exultant make reply.
-Refrain - 3.
-The people of the Hebrews with palms before you went; our praise and prayer and anthems before you we present.
-Refrain

-At the entrance to the church building (whenever we reach there) this prayer is said:

-Merciful God, as we enter this holy week and gather at your house of prayer, turn our hearts again to Jerusalem, to the life, death, and resurrection of Jesus Christ, that, united with Christ and all the faithful, we may one day enter in triumph the city not made with hands, the new Jerusalem, eternal in the heavens, where, with you and the Holy Spirit, Christ lives in glory for ever.
+Refrain At the entrance to the church building (whenever we reach there) this prayer is said: Merciful God, as we enter this holy week and gather at your house of prayer, turn our hearts again to Jerusalem, to the life, death, and resurrection of Jesus Christ, that, united with Christ and all the faithful, we may one day enter in triumph the city not made with hands, the new Jerusalem, eternal in the heavens, where, with you and the Holy Spirit, Christ lives in glory for ever.
 Amen.
 The Procession continues:

 All glory, laud and honour, to thee, Redeemer, King, to whom the lips of children made sweet hosannas ring.

-- 4. To you before your passion they sang their hymns of praise: to you, now high exalted, our melody we raise.
+- 3. To you before your passion they sang their hymns of praise: to you, now high exalted, our melody we raise.
 Refrain

-- 5. Their praises you accepted:
+- 4. Their praises you accepted:

 accept the prayers we bring,

 who in all good take pleasure,

 our good and gracious King.
 Refrain

-- 6. We pray, direct our footsteps upon our earthly way, and bring us by your mercy to heaven's eternal day.
-Refrain

-- 7. Within that blessed City, your praises may we sing, and ever raise hosannas to our most loving King.
-Refrain

 Words: St Theodulph of Orléans (d.
 821) tr.
 John Mason Neale (1818-66) Music: 'St Theodulph' (Valet will Ich die Geben), melody by M Teschner, (c.
-1613) adapted and harmonized, J. S. Bach (1685-1750) When all are in their places, the liturgy continues immediately with the Prayer of the Day, said by the President:
+1613) adapted and harmonized, J. S. Bach

+When all are in their places, the liturgy continues immediately with the Prayer of the Day:

 God of all, you gave your only-begotten Son to take the form of a servant, and to be obedient even to death on a cross: give us the same mind that was in Christ Jesus that, sharing in his humility, we may come to be with him in his glory, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.

 THE MINISTRY OF THE WORD

-First Reading
+First Reading Isaiah 50: 4-9a

 A reading from the prophecy of Isaiah:

-The Lord God has given me the tongue of a teacher, that I may know how to sustain the weary with a word.
-Morning by morning he wakens- wakens my ear to listen as those who are taught.
-The Lord God has opened my ear, and I was not rebellious, I did not turn backwards.
+The LORD God has given me the tongue of a teacher, that I may know how to sustain the weary with a word.
+Morning by morning he wakens - wakens my ear to listen as those who are taught.
+The LORD God has opened my ear, and I was not rebellious, I did not turn backwards.
 I gave my back to those who struck me, and my cheeks to those who pulled out the beard; I did not hide my face from insult and spitting.

-The Lord God helps me;
+The LORD God helps me;

 therefore I have not been disgraced;

 therefore I have set my face like flint,

 and I know that I shall not be put to shame;

 he who vindicates me is near.

 Who will contend with me?

 Let us stand up together.

 Who are my adversaries?

 Let them confront me.

-It is the Lord God who helps me;
+It is the LORD God who helps me;

 who will declare me guilty?